Pablo (footballer, born 1991): Brazil

 On 8 January 2015, Pablo returned to the top flight and joined Ponte Preta.
 On 9 August, he scored his first goal for the club in a 1–0 win against Flamengo.

 Bordeaux, and Corinthians loan

 On 31 August 2015, Pablo moved abroad and joined French Ligue 1 club Bordeaux on a four-year contract.
 He made his Europa League debut on 17 September against Liverpool; and was nutmegged by Adam Lallana in the 1–1 draw.
 On 26 September, he scored his first goal for the club in a 3–1 victory against Lyon.

 On 1 January 2017, Pablo was loaned out to Brazilian club Corinthians.
 He played 51 times during the season, with the side winning the Campeonato Paulista and Série A.

 Lokomotiv Moscow

 On 15 January 2021, Pablo signed a three-and-a-half-year deal with Russian Premier League side Lokomotiv Moscow.

 Flamengo

 On 14 March 2022, Lokomotiv Moscow announced the transfer of Pablo to Flamengo.

+Botafogo

+On 2 February 2024, he was announced as a new reinforcement for Botafogo until the end of 2024.
+As soon as he arrived at Botafogo, Pablo felt pain in his thigh and has been absent from the team since then.
+The defender has not even been listed by Alvinegro yet.

+On 17 April 2024, two months after being signed by Botafogo, Pablo was finally announced by the club in a press conference at the Nilton Santos Stadium.

+On 21 April Pablo finally debuted for Botafogo in the 5-1 defeat of Juventude, at the Nilton Santos Stadium, in the third round of the Brazilian Championship.
+The defender, however, felt his thigh again and left the game.
+Pablo only spent 20 minutes on the field.